NYTG Logo

 Before she was known as Aunt Ada Forte in The Gilded Age, or even as Miranda Hobbes in Sex and the City, Cynthia Nixon was an established theatre star.
 Notably, in the fall of 1984, she performed in two Broadway shows at the same time: Hurlyburly and The Real Thing, hopping between venues each night, as her characters were on stage at different times in each show.

 Besides pulling off that impressive feat as a teenager, the two-time Tony Award winner has performed on stage in some of the American theatre’s most influential plays: The Little Foxes, Rabbit Hole (Tony wins), Wit, Indisrections (Tony nominations), Angels in America, and The Heidi Chronicles, to name a few.
-In fall 2025, she returns to the stage in the Broadway play Marjorie Prime opposite June Squibb and more.
+In fall 2025, she returned to the stage in the Broadway play Marjorie Prime opposite June Squibb and more.

 2.